{ Adopted on: 11 June 1975 }

 (2) In the discharge of their duties, the judges shall be subject only to the Constitution and the laws and under no circumstances they shall be obliged to comply with legislation enacted after the abolition of the Constitution.

-(3) The regular judges shall be supervised only by their seniors and the Prosecutor and Deputy Prosecutors of the Supreme Court5413; the public prosecutors shall be supervised by their seniors and the Supreme Court judges, as the law provides.
+(3) The regular judges shall be supervised only by their seniors and the Prosecutor and Deputy Prosecutors of the Supreme Court

-(1) All judicial functionaries shall be appointed by presidential decree, on the basis of a law determining their qualifications and the procedure of selection; judicial functionaries shall be appointed for life.
+Article 88 [Appointment and Guarantees of Independence](1) All judicial functionaries shall be appointed by presidential decree, on the basis of a law determining their qualifications and the procedure of selection; judicial functionaries shall be appointed for life.

 (2) The salaries of judicial functionaries shall be commensurate with their status.
 Matters relating to the grading, salary scales, and the general conditions pertaining thereto shall be determined by special legislation.